RMITLibrary/design-system/content/components-complex/video.md

 <!-- Portrait -->
 <a name="portrait"></a>
 <h2>Portrait</h2>
 <p>To change the aspect ratio to portrait, wrap the responsive-video div in a div with class <code>portrait-video</code>.
 This will display videos in a 9:16 aspect ratio.
-This responsive-video div has a width of <strong>80%</strong>, with the max width limited to <strong>25rem</strong> (400px).
+This responsive-video div has a width of <strong>80%</strong> of screen width, with the max width limited to <strong>25rem</strong> (400px).
 This ensures the whole video is visible along with browser chrome at smaller screen sizes.</p>
 <figure class="video">
 	<div class="portrait-video">
 		    <div class="responsive-video"><iframe src="https://www.youtube.com/embed/RcRnspPP5PE" frameborder="0" allowfullscreen=""></iframe></div>